 If you have been here before then the chances of you coming across me mentioning duck is quite high.

 And that is before we have even got to duck breast.
 As you can see from the recipes for this fennel and orange salad I like mine on the “pink” side.
+But if you like it cooked through give it a go in this insanely quick duck stir fry!

 Don’t worry I am not that cook that tells you how you should prefer your meat.